St. John Henry Newman Catholic Church (Toronto): Parish

 The parish has two Sunday Masses every week, at 11:00am and at 7:00pm.
 It also holds daily Mass at 12:15pm from Monday to Friday and 9:30am Saturday.
 Confessions are available before all Masses.
 Since 2024, exposition of the Blessed Sacrament takes place Monday to Friday from 11:00am to 12:15pm.

 Music

-The church also has two music ministries; one for the 11:00 AM and another for the 7:00 PM Masses.
-The music ministry for the 11:00 AM Mass which is led by Christina Labriola, plays in a traditional style with SATB choir and piano, playing music from GIA's Gather Hymnal.
+The church also has two music ministries; one for the 11:00 AM and another for the 7:00 PM Masses on Sundays.

+The music ministry for the 11:00 AM Mass which is led by Lex Tan, solo cantor and pianist, playing music from GIA's RitualSong (2nd Edition) hymnal.

 The 7:00 PM music ministry, led by Charles Min, plays in a contemporary style, influenced by pop, rock, folk, and musical theatre genres.
 They primarily use material from Christian Contemporary Music artists, and also use the Gather Hymnal.
 Their music ministry consists of a full rhythm section, violin, multiple cantors, and choir.

 A mass at the St. Thomas Aquinas Chapel of Newman Centre in Toronto in 1927, now St. John Henry Newman Catholic Church.